samuel-tian/godb/lab1.md

 pages, you should evict one of them according to an eviction policy of your choice.
 Note that you *should not* evict dirty pages (pages where the `Page` method `isDirty()` returns true), for reasons we will explain when we discuss transactions later in the class.
+You don't need to worry about locking in lab 1.